SoneraCloud/openstack-heat-demo/README.md

 <H3>Overview</H3>
 This repository contains examples of how to use Heat templates in OpenStack.
 With Heat you can easily deploy a group of resources with one operation, and later remove all the related resources.
 In Heat terminology such group of resources is called a "stack".
 And example of a multi-instance stack could be for example deployment of a web-server and database server instance along with the required network connections.

+It is up to the creator of Heat templates to decide what resources are considered as baseline already existing in the cloud, and what resources will be created by the Heat template.

 <H3>Deploying stack</H3>
 Stacks can be deployed via Horizon GUI, OpenStack CLI or Ansible, giving the yaml-format Heat template as input.
 The templates typically have variables that are used to define for example name and flavor of instances.
 Input for the variables can be given via a separate "environment file", as command line parameters or interactively via Horizon GUI.